wp-plugins/thesis-openhook/readme.txt

 == Upgrade Notice ==

+= 3.1 =
+If you had problems with version 3's general settings, this release should fix it right up for you. **If you are updating from 2.x.x, be sure to visit the Settings -> OpenHook page immediately after updating in order to upgrade your settings to the new schema.**

 = 3 =
 OpenHook 3 provides a leaner, cleaner interface for managing your customizations.
 If you are upgrading from 2.x.x, be sure to FIRST upgrade your options via Settings -> OpenHook; otherwise, you may find your customizations have vanished!

 == Changelog ==

+= 3.1 =
+* [fix] Rare issue where the general settings panel doesn't fully appear
+* [feature] Hooks with customizations are marked with asterisks in the dropdown select box

 = 3 =
 * Total rewrite of the plugin